xyluo25/pyufunc/README.md

 ## Community and Support

-We welcome and encourage developers to contribute their valuable utility functions to pyufunc by submitting pull requests on [PyUFunc GitHub Repository](https://github.com/xyluo25/pyufunc), helping to enrich the package and benefit the wider Python community.
+We welcome and encourage developers to contribute their valuable utility functions to pyufunc by submitting pull requests on [Pyufunc GitHub Repository](https://github.com/xyluo25/pyufunc), helping to enrich the package and benefit the wider Python community.

 Small improvements or fixes are always appreciated.
 If you are considering larger contributions to the source code, please contact us through email: